AmberAiwohi/my386blog/_posts/2023-03-27-superhero-eda.md

 ![Figure](https://github.com/AmberAiwohi/my386blog/raw/main/assets/images/year_lowess.png)

 From the scatter plot above, we see a slight positive trend as the gross increased with time.
 This could be an indicator that superhero movies have become increasingly popular or better produced over the years.
-It may be important to note inflation costs, which may have affected increased gross.
+It may be important to note that inflation costs may be a factor of increased gross represented on this graph.

 # Conclusion
 This EDA helps us visualize a few patterns:

-- The longer the runtime, the higher gross.
+- The longer the runtime, the higher the gross.
 - PG-13 movies are the highest grossing on average.
 - Superhero movies classified as action, adventure, sci-fi are the most common.
 - 2011 had the most superhero movies produced.